The A.V. Club

 Great Job, Internet!

-Screenshot: Youtube
+Screenshot: Trump Card

 Great Job, Internet!

-Note: UPDATE: Nordstrom and Neiman Marcus both drop Ivanka Trump’s fashion line UPDATED: Neil Gorsuch’s “fascism forever” club was nothing but a yearbook in-joke